Navigate Mexico's social & business etiquette, understand protocols of the local culture, and avoid unnecessary faux pas. Download your free copy.

-One way to get to know some of your neighbors in Mexico is to keep a dog and take it on frequent sallies to the park
+One way to get to know some of your neighbors and make new friends in Mexico is to keep a dog and take it on frequent sallies to the park

-Tipping people for services rendered is a practice that is deeply ingrained in Mexican culture.
+Tipping for services is a practice that is deeply ingrained in Mexican culture and this article describes some key situations where a tip may be appropriate

 With up to five million people using Mexico City's Metro each day, it's not surprising that you come across all sorts of travelers using it